Pratiksha12051999/ku_grading_assessment_tool/README.md

       You can use the following links to download the files:
       1. original_rubric_guidelines_s3_file : https://drive.google.com/file/d/1E3-tJzc26ZZdYGb6J0ie4qDWUDDivY3U/view?usp=drive_link

-         Note : This file contains the rubric generation guidelines for Essay Set 8 (Narrative Essay)
+         Note : This document must have rubric generation guidelines for the essay_type you are generating the rubric for.
+Check sample file for reference.

       2. sample_essays_csv_s3_file : https://drive.google.com/file/d/1hyPNc6EKhJfiQ6jV11hwq6a2nsik3jBT/view?usp=drive_link

-         Note : This file contains sample essay responses and essay scores for Essay Set 8 (Narrative Essay)
+         Note : This file contains sample essay responses and essay scores for the essay type you are trying to grade.
+A bigger sample of examples would mean better context for the LLM to generate the rubric based on these sample essays.
+Check sample file for reference.

 2.Use this JSON body to call the Generate Rubric endpoint: Replace the S3 URLs with the ones you uploaded in step 1.
    ```json